 What does the process of estimation look like?
 Scrum does not prescribe a single way for teams to estimate their work.
 However, it does ask that teams not estimate in terms of time, but, instead, use a more abstracted metric to quantify effort.
 Common estimating methods include numeric sizing (1 through 10), t-shirt sizes (XS, S, M, L, XL, XXL, XXXL), the Fibonacci sequence (1, 2, 3, 5, 8, 13, 21, 34, etc.), and even dog breeds, in which a Chihuahua would represent the smallest stories and a Great Dane the largest.
 The important thing is that the team shares an understanding of the scale it is uses, so that every member of the team is comfortable with the scale’s values.

 In the Sprint Planning Meeting, the team sits down to estimate its effort for the stories in the backlog.
 The Product Owner needs these estimates, so that he or she is empowered to effectively prioritize items in the backlog and, as a result, forecast releases based on velocity.
 This means the Product Owner needs an honest appraisal of how difficult work will be.
-Thus it is recommended that the Product Owner does not observe the estimation process to avoid pressuring (intentionally or otherwise) a team to reduce its effort estimates and take on more work.
 Even when the team estimates amongst itself, actions should be taken to reduce influencing how a team estimates.
 As such, it is recommended that all team members disclose their estimates simultaneously.
 Because individuals “show their hands” at once, this process is not unlike a game of poker.
 Unsurprisingly, teams often call estimation “planning poker.”
 Some teams have even developed their own decks of playing cards expressly for this process.